The Intersection

 read more

 Welcome to the Saturday post.
-This is where I summarize podcasts that inspired me throughout the week and give a quick recap of what was covered on both blogs.
+Below are podcasts that inspired me this week and a quick recap of what was covered on both the personal development and sustainability blogs.
 Enjoy!
-PodList This week, there are five podcasts that stood out to me.
-There is a mix of personal...
+PodList This week, there are four podcasts that stood out to me.
+Topics include...

 read more